Foreign Exchange Information

 Inbound Foreign Exchange Students:

-All inbound foreign exchange students are approved by the Instructional Design and Professional Learning Division.
+All inbound foreign exchange students are approved by the College, Career, Equity and School Choice Unit.
 The District accepts foreign exchange students under two different student visa programs administered by the U.S. Department of State in Washington, D.C.

 A foreign student who contracts with a foreign exchange organization, authorized by the State Department, who places the student in the custody of a host family in the United States for one year.
 The student attends the local high school and then returns home at the end of the year.
 The J-1 Visa is not renewable.
 The student's entry into the United States is sponsored by an authorized foreign exchange organization.
 Students who enroll as a part of the J-1 Visa Program do not pay tuition to the school district.